runadock/docs/docs/DevelopersGuide.md

 Authorization key
 -----------------

 You need an authorization key to run docker containers using our runadock.io interfaces.
 You can find your authorization key after successful sign up within the Token menu.
-At the Token site you can create additional tokens, and also delete tokens.
+At the Token page you can create additional tokens, and also delete tokens.

 CLI
 ---